rstammer/cmd_stan_rb/README.md

 Then, remember the path to that directory, as we need CmdStanRb to point to that directory by setting a config variable

+Sometimes you have to `cd` into your `cmdstan` directory and run

+    git submodule update --init --recursive

 ## Usage

 To see some examples with detailed context, you may want to consult [one of the example jupyter notebooks](https://github.com/neumanrq/cmd_stan_rb/tree/master/examples).
 I.e, [here's how one performs linear regression](https://github.com/neumanrq/cmd_stan_rb/blob/master/examples/linear_regression.ipynb) with CmdStandRb.
 If you like monkeys and pirates, check the [example of an A/B test by fitting models based on exponential distribution](https://github.com/neumanrq/cmd_stan_rb/blob/master/examples/exponential.ipynb).